-- 11.1.1 Schemes shall impose disciplinary measures in the instances where: - a) An EA fails to provide all or part of the data required to undertake an ACIR audit within required deadlines (see Section 11.2). - b) An EA repeatedly fails to provide evidence of sufficient quality to allow an ACIR to be properly audited (see Section 11.3). - c) They can show that an EA has submitted false evidence such as stock photographs, or falsely claimed to have visited the building (see Section 11.4). - d) The results of one or more ACIR audits reveal a lack of understanding, or failure to act in a professional manner, which materially affects the ACIR's accuracy (see Sections 11.5, 11.6). - e) Other issues indicate the EA is at unacceptable risk of breaching the Code of Conduct or of producing ACIRs which fail Scheme audits - f) The EA fails to replace an ACIR when required to do so. - g) The EA fails to facilitate a witnessed inspection.
+- 11.1.1 Schemes shall impose disciplinary measures in the instances where: - a) An EA fails to provide all or part of the data required to undertake an audit within required deadlines (see Section 11.2). - An EA repeatedly fails to provide evidence of sufficient quality to allow a DEC and / or Advisory Report to be properly audited (see Section 11.3). - c) They can show that an EA has submitted false evidence such as stock photographs, or falsely claimed to have visited the building (see Section 11.4).

+d) The results of one or more audits reveal a lack of understanding, or failure to act in a professional manner, which materially affects accuracy (see Sections 11.5, 11.6).

+Other issues indicate the EA is at unacceptable risk of breaching the Code of Conduct or of producing defective DECs or Advisory Reports (Section 11.8)